gsoft-inc/sg-eslint/README.md

 ### React App

-Follow the instructions for the [Non React App configuration](https://github.com/gsoft-inc/sg-eslint/blob/master/README.md#non-react-app).
+First, follow the instructions for the [Non React App configuration](https://github.com/gsoft-inc/sg-eslint/blob/master/README.md#non-react-app).

-Install the React specific configuration packages with your favorite package manager.
+Then, install the React specific configuration packages with your favorite package manager.

 With NPM: